This easy oven roast pork loin or roast pork tenderloin is a reader favorite!

 Tender pork loin roast can be enjoyed for dinner but best of all, the leftovers can make great sandwiches for lunch.
-Another great idea is a delicious chopped salad can be made with chunks of loin roast and all the salad fixings.
+Another great idea is a delicious chopped salad can be made with chunks of this oven roast pork loin roast and all the salad fixings.
 The key to making a great and easy pork tenderloin roast recipe is time and patience.
-Taking the time to cook the roast in the oven will result in a great dinner for your family.
+Taking the time to cook this oven roast pork loin in the oven will result in a great dinner for your family.
+It’s one of those easy dinners that can serve as many people as you need and everyone will be satisfied, especially when you add the extra sauce on top of the pork loin.

 Pork loins can also vary in size and thickness.
 So cooking times will vary greatly, particularly if you bought the tenderloin, which cooks much faster.
 So cook your loin roast longer if it’s large or thick.
 If you’re cooking with pork tenderloin, then the cooking times will be quicker.
 If you are unsure on how long to cook your roast, cook the pork loin until it reaches an internal temperature of 145°F in its thickest part.
+Hope you enjoy our oven roast pork loin recipe with your family.
+It’s a great dish when paired with simple veggies or even a backed potato!
 More Oven Roast Recipes, Soup and Stew Recipes, Appetizer Recipes

 Click Here for our popular –> Easy Herbed Pot Roast Recipe with Caramelized Onion Gravy